adelbke/hover-text.css/README.md

 ## How To Use

-hover-text.css is a list of ready to use classes that add hover animations to text. there are some possible modifications that can be done through [sass](#sass).
+hover-text.css is a list of ready to use classes that add hover animations to text. there are some possible modifications that can be done through [Sass Customization](#sass-customization).

 **notice** the targeted text should be wrapped in an element that is the same width as the text itself